Vinay9897/javase8demo/README.md

 PatternSyntaxException class

 Best practice: It's preferred to use Pattern and Matcher classes than String.matches, as it compiles the regular expression each time they are called.
+The Pattern and Matcher classes are the most widely used.

 Inner Class